CERT/CC

 A site that does not use multiple classes should define a single class with a name like all or default.

-Every valid configuration file must contain at least one class definition.
+To be valid, a configuration file must contain at least one class definition.

 Example: class all